 He needs to engage in the activity of giving thanks to the Lord.
 That's the opposite of self-focused sexual sin.
 For what should he give thanks?
-You may need to help him because he may feel he has nothing for which to give thanks (due to his mind-numbing sexual sin).
+The person who's been involved in sexual sin will need help here because that person may feel he has nothing for which to give thanks (due to his mind-numbing sexual sin).
 Let me begin the list...